-So maybe you’re nearing retirement and thinking about selling the family home to free up some cash for the future.
-Or perhaps you’ve already retired and are considering downsizing to buy a more manageable property.
+So maybe you're nearing retirement and thinking about downsizing your home for retirement.
+Or perhaps you've already retired and are considering downsizing to buy a more manageable property.

 Of course, there may be benefits of moving to a smaller place.
 You might be able to reduce or pay off your home loan, get rid of some clutter and there is likely to be less cleaning and gardening.
 But don't assume that moving to another property is guaranteed to give you more cash to live on.